zirifqi/zirifqi/README.md

 - 🎮 Playing video games
 - ✈️ Exploring new cultures and places

+**Quote I live by:**
+_"The only way to do great work is to love what you do." – Steve Jobs_

+**My future goals:**
+- 🚀 Build and contribute to impactful open-source projects
+- 🌍 Collaborate with developers worldwide
+- 📚 Continuously grow and improve as a software engineer

 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=zirifqi&show_icons=true&theme=radical)
 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=zirifqi&layout=compact&theme=radical)

 - I’m looking to collaborate on **open-source projects** and personal repositories.